mykhani/device-tree-guide/README.md

 ```

 #### Device tree include
 When a dtsi file is included in a dts file, the entire content of dtsi file is copied in the dts file.
-Based on the requirements, the dts file can add, remove modify or overwrite the nodes defined in the dtsi files.
+Based on the requirements, the dts file can add, remove, modify or overwrite the nodes defined in the dtsi files.

 See the below image for an example of dtsi being included in the board specific dts file.